 5. Women at Work Page.
 If you want to support shows authored by women in LA, where would you look?
 No one curated such a list.
 So we did.
 We built a Women at Work Page on the website; playwright Laurel Moje Wetzork volunteered to maintain it.
 So far, we’re the only ones in SoCal who publish such a list.
 Information is submitted voluntarily by participating theaters.

 6. Podcasts about Women Playwrights.
-Playwright Laurel Mead creates podcasts of conversations with inspiring, successful female dramatists working in SoCal.
+Playwright Alyson Mead creates podcasts of conversations with inspiring, successful female dramatists working in SoCal.
 These are featured on our site, available to all for free.
 Interviews with successful female playwrights help to instruct and to inspire.

 7. A Female-Based New Works Reading Series for Writers and Directors.
 Director Sabina Ptasznik started a reading program called Tactical Reads, designed to pair women playwrights with female directors; LA FPI supports Tactical Reads.
 The most recent event was in September 2012.